yugoslavskiy/osx-clear-browser-histories/README.md

 ##USAGE

-Open terminal and run this command:
+First quit whichever browser (chrome/safari/opera) you want to clear the history of, then run the following terminal command:

 ```
 sh clear-chome-history.sh